The closure ordering conjecture on local Arthur packets of classical groups: Proof of Theorem Part (2)

-Note that each derivative on left hand side is highest (see \cite[Lemma 4.2]{HLL22} (iii)), and hence left hand side is irreducible, so the inequality is indeed an equality.
+Note that each derivative on the left hand side is highest (see \cite[Lemma 4.2(iii)]{HLL22}), and hence the left hand side is irreducible, so the inequality is indeed an equality.
 Finally, applying the algorithm for positive derivative $D_{\rho|\cdot|^{A_j+(t_j-\alpha)+1}} $ on the $L$-data of $\sigma'$, we get

 This completes the induction step for \eqref{eq 4.2}, and the proof of \eqref{eq 4.1} for $k=j$.

 Next, we proceed to prove \eqref{eq 4.1} for $k>j$.
 The representations $ \pi(\EE_{k})$ and $\pi(\EE_{k-1})$ (resp. $ \pi(\EE_{k}^{-})$ and $\pi(\EE_{k-1}^{-})$) are related by